 At moments, I forget what I know in my heart.
 And I take life too damn seriously.

-So I step outside my small cottage, listening to the rumbling ocean in the distance, my unclad soles meeting the cool ground and, if only for a while, I set my basket of mental burdens on the porch.
+So I step outside my small cottage, listening to the churning sea in the distance, my unclad soles meeting the cool ground and, if only for a while, I set my basket of mental burdens on the porch.
 On the horizon, a bright star of morning glimmers like a diamond.
 This way, follow me.
 Once more I am inspired to take up my dreams, wrapped in the tattered silk of prayers, and go on, one foot after the other, heading west into the mystery and climbing the mountain.

 The world desperately needs a compassionate man’s heart, and I offer mine forward, beating and strong.
 Weeping, sometimes, for the heartbreak and losses of life, great and small.
 Let me live my days as a wild love prayer to the Beloved.